ncarrillo/xanite/README.md

 - **JNI** for integrating the emulator with -Android..
 - **others**
 ---
 note: ⚠️ The code and emulator were developed entirely from the ground up, with no use of **xemu* or similar resources.
 Referring to it as ~~"Xemu Android"~~ was a misstep, as it's a rather unsuitable and misleading name.
 And rights
+2- Reason for delay just me working in this emulator 1 in codes

 ## Disclaimer
 Xanite is a standalone project, developed independently without any ties to Microsoft or Xemu It serves solely educational and personal purposes.